![]() |

 into account under this section.

-assumption reinsurance transaction, the amount taken into account as the
+from an assumption reinsurance transaction, the amount taken into

 (B) the amount required to be capitalized under section 848 in